 - Have a healthy diet, limit sugary snacks and soda

-- Visit the dentist regularly for cleanings and exams
+- Visit our Plano dentist office regularly for cleanings and exams

 For teeth with more significant tooth decay, Dr. Grapevine may use a porcelain filling (dental inlay or onlay) to give the tooth additional strength.
 If your tooth requires a root canal, Dr. Grapevine may place a dental crown on the tooth for additional protection.